modellbibliotek/digital-twin/readme.md

 #### COMPOSITION archetypes ("wrappers" needed in order to be able to store data in openEHR)
 * Self reporting:
-   * Used in one template (Digital_Twin_Self_Report_test2) used for frequently recurring reports above, like Blood glucose, Nutrition/meals and Body weight as described above
+   * Used in one template (Digital_Twin_Self_Monitoring) used for frequently recurring reports above, like Blood glucose, Nutrition/meals and Body weight as described above
 * Encounter:
-   * Used in another template (Digital_Twin_Base_data) for reporting Basics that change less frequently. like height and diagnosis
+   * Used in another template (Digital_Twin_Base_Data) for reporting Basics that change less frequently. like height and diagnosis